louieyan/r4ds-exercise-solutions/datetimes.md

 #> [1] "2010-10-10" NA
 ```

-It produces an `NA` and an warning message.
+It produces an `NA` and a warning message.

 </div>